raleel/cfi-srd/0010_Spells.md

 | **Cost:** 3+1/additional Intensity | **Range:** 0 |
 | **Area:** Caster | **Resist:** N/A |

-This spell creates a shield of wispy flames that immolates the caster or one other person but causes no damage in and of itself.
+This spell creates a shield of wispy flames that immolates the caster but causes no damage in and of itself.
 Instead, the flames protect the recipient from either fire or cold, dependent upon which of two variants is in memory: Chill Shield, which creates blue or green flames and protects against heat and fire-based damage, or Warm Shield, which creates violet or blue flames and protects against cold and ice-based damage.
 The color of the flames should be determined randomly with a 50% chance of either, as the fact that both types can emit blue flames creates an element of uncertainty on the part of any attacker.
 The decision as to which to memorize is made when spells are prepared, and both may be memorized if desired.
 These flames give off no heat and shed light at only half the brightness of a torch.
 The specifics of each variant are detailed below.

 - **Chill Shield:** These flames are cool to the touch and reduce any fire or heat-based damage to half the total.
 A successful Resistance roll will negate all damage.
 The Resistance roll is one grade easier and, in the case of Evade, will not render the defender prone.
 - **Warm Shield:** These flames are warm to the touch and reduce any cold-based damage to half of the total.
 A successful Resistance roll will negate all damage.
 The Resistance roll is one grade easier and in the case of Evade, will not render the defender prone.